Optional Enrichment Article #1

 Question: Aren’t there lots of problems with age dating, showing that the world is really young?

-Answer: Again, this was discussed a lot in the text.
-There are commentators who make arguments against science that might seem sensible to those who don’t know the field, but those arguments can be shown to be completely wrong with just a little care.
+Answer: Again, this was discussed a lot back in Module 10.
+There are commentators who make such anti-science arguments that might seem sensible to those who don’t know the field, but those arguments can be shown to be completely wrong with just a little care.

-Consider one that the author has been shown several times.
-The author has helped count over 100,000 annual layers in a Greenland ice core, and to do all of the careful testing using fallout of historically dated volcanoes and other time markers to show that the results are reliable.
-The “counter-argument” from the young-Earth supporters was that a flight of World War II planes that was forced to land on the ice sheet had been buried a couple of hundred feet in only 50 years, so a couple of thousand feet would be 500 years, and the 10,000 feet of ice thickness in central Greenland would be about 2,500 years, so the ice sheet started safely after Noah’s flood.
+Consider one that the author has shown several times.
+The author has helped count over 100,000 annual layers in a Greenland ice core and participated in numerous careful tests using the fallout of historically dated volcanoes and other time markers to show that the results are reliable.
+The “counter-argument” from the young-Earth supporters was that a flight of World War II planes that were forced to land on the ice sheet had been buried a couple of hundred feet in only 50 years, so a couple of thousand feet would be 500 years, and the 10,000 feet of ice thickness in central Greenland would be about 2,500 years, so the ice sheet started safely after Noah’s flood.
 Seems perfectly reasonable, doesn’t it?

-But, when we discussed glacier flow back a few chapters, we noted that a glacier is a bit like pancake batter, spreading across a griddle under the influence of gravity.
+But, when we discussed glacier flow back in Module 7 we noted that a glacier is a bit like pancake batter, spreading across a griddle under the influence of gravity.
 If you put a dollop of pancake batter in the middle of a griddle and watch, the layer thins as it spreads.
-Put another dollop on top, and both spread and thin.
-Keep putting dollops on top, and letting the batter drip off the end of the griddle, and eventually you’ll have a whole pile of layers.
-The one at the bottom will have been spreading and thinning the longest, and will be the thinnest.
+Put another dollop on top, and both spread and get thinner.
+Keep putting dollops on top, and letting the batter drip off the end of the griddle, and eventually, you’ll have a whole pile of layers.
+The one at the bottom will have been spreading and thinning the longest and will be the thinnest.

 Absolutely not.
 Try this very simple equivalent, that you can do in your head.
 Suppose that the ice sheet is two feet thick, or 24 inches, that the top annual layer is 12 inches thick, and the bottom has twelve annual layers each 1 inch thick.
 A scientist would count the annual layers and find 13, giving a 13-year age for the ice sheet.
 But the technique advocated by the young-Earth websites would average the top and bottom thicknesses (6.5 inches per year), and then calculate that fewer than 4 years were required to build up the two feet of ice, not the actual 13 years.
-The mathematical error made on the websites is a very simple one, and one that most students will have learned to avoid while still in middle school.
+The mathematical error made on the websites is a very simple one and one that most students will have learned to avoid while still in middle school.
 (The author doesn’t know whether the mistake on these young-Earth websites represents stupidity or deliberate misrepresentation, but the mistake is so flagrant that it is not easy to think of a third option.)
 Do the calculation right for Greenland, and you end up with a very old ice sheet.
-If you count the annual layers, or calculate the age using the flow of the ice sheet, or estimate the age by identifying abrupt climate changes and using the ages from tree-ring or other layer counting of those abrupt changes elsewhere, or use any of the other dating techniques, you’ll get the same Answer: Greenland’s ice is much older than written history.
+If you count the annual layers or calculate the age using the flow of the ice sheet, estimate the age by identifying abrupt climate changes and using the ages from counting tree rings or other annual layers, or use any of the other dating techniques, you’ll get the same answer: Greenland’s ice is much older than written history.

-The scientific community is continually improving age-dating techniques, arguing about them, working on them, and thus far, no serious problems have been found with the old age of the Earth.
-The arguments presented against the old age, such as the buried planes or the 5,000-year-old living clam (see the Enrichment from the Grand Canyon) prove not to be problems after all.
+The scientific community is continually improving age-dating techniques, arguing about them, and working on them, and thus far, no serious problems have been found with the old age of the Earth.
+The arguments presented against the old age, such as the buried planes or the 5,000-year-old living clam (see the Enrichment from the Grand Canyon in Module 10) prove not to be problems after all.

-Question: Doesn’t the second law of thermodynamics, or the “law of conservation of information,” prove that evolution cannot have occurred?
+Question: Doesn’t the second law of thermodynamics prove that evolution cannot have occurred?

 Note that, in the absence of the “selection” step, randomly generating new options is almost guaranteed to fail in finding an optimal answer.
 Many of the anti-evolution websites and other anti-evolution materials point to how incredibly unlikely it is for random processes to generate something useful.
-These sites are completely correct, but completely misrepresenting evolutionary theory.
-The step of randomly generating lots and lots of new “experiments” is followed by the step of picking “successful” ones—in evolutionary computing, the successful ones meet some criterion such as saving the airline money; in evolution by natural selection, the successful ones promote survival to have kids.
+These sites are completely correct, but completely misrepresent evolutionary theory.
+In evolution and evolutionary computing, the step of randomly generating lots and lots of new “experiments” is followed by the step of picking “successful” ones—in evolutionary computing, the successful ones meet some criterion such as saving the airline money; in evolution by natural selection, the successful ones promote survival to have kids.

 Question: Isn’t evolution restricted to the “micro-evolution” that we can see (such as breeding tiny white dogs from larger, grayer dogs), and cannot include “macro-evolution” of new types?

-Answer: This one takes a bit of discussion; it seems common-sensical, but turns out not to make sense.
+Answer: This one takes a bit of discussion; it seems common-sensical, but turns out to be really wrong.

-A different way to view this question is that, biologically, there is a division between species (either things interbreed, or they don’t, or they do somewhat, as discussed next).
+A different way to view this question is that, biologically, there is a division between species (either things interbreed and are thus part of the same species, or they don’t interbreeed and are a different species, or they do interbreed somewhat and pose problems for what word we use to describe them, as discussed next).
 All of the other divisions that we draw between different living types (kingdom, phylum, class, order, family, genus) are human constructs to help us understand the world.
-If different people with well-developed science had named all of the creatures, those people likely would have picked the same species, but may have picked different ways to group the species.
+If different people with well-developed science had named all of the creatures, those people likely would have picked the same species but may have picked different ways to group the species.
 “Macro” in this sense presumably is used by the evolution-skeptics to refer to changes between the larger groupings (there are wolves and coyotes and domestic dogs, but these people claim that there is a fundamental difference between “dogness” and “catness”).
 But larger groupings are primarily conveniences for us; evolutionary biology addresses whether creatures interbreed and exchange genes, or not.

 “No, no, no” a skeptic might say, “We don’t care about what biologists think; we care about the reality, and we know that there is ‘dogness’ and ‘catness,’ these are different types or sorts.”
 This is harder to answer; such people presumably are postulating some unknown barrier that somehow prevents genetic “experiments” beyond pre-defined boundaries—evolution can bring about new types of dogs, or new types of cats, but only to some boundary and not beyond.
 But what forms such a boundary?
 Where is the ‘police officer’—biochemical or otherwise—that would check after two dogs had sex to make sure that the potential offspring did not include a genetic experiment that went one DNA base pair outside of the defined limits of ‘dogness’?
 An omnipotent deity could of course do such a thing, but there exists no scientific evidence for this—make another base substitution in DNA, and you have another experiment.
 Let nature choose the “good” experiments (those that lead to lots of surviving kids) and evolution happens.
 “Macro” evolution really means “evolution that takes long enough to occur that humans in their lifetimes won’t see much change in large animals (although plenty of such changes are happening to disease organisms).”